JamesKBowler/fxcpy/README.md

 trading_commands = session_handler.get_trading_commands()
 ```

-Next, execute 5 SHORT trades for the EUR/USD, with stop loss and limit orders.
+Next, execute 5 SHORT trades for the EUR/USD, with stop loss and limit orders with one API call.

 This example will place a stop loss 15 pips above and a limit order 30 pips below the current price.